-Incorporating H2H tactics is different from implementing a new CRM technology or releasing a new product feature.
+Human to human tactics differs from implementing a new CRM technology or releasing a new product feature.
 It’s shifting the mindset and culture of how your team does business.
 Here are a few pointers to help you and your team get started:

-- Gain a clear understanding of your customers’ goals, their company mission, and their challenges during the exploration process so you know their needs better than they do.
+Gain a clear understanding of your customer’s goals, company mission, and challenges during the exploration process so you know their needs better than they do.

-- Train your team in this new approach to business.
-Host development meetings, provide messaging documents, and most importantly, lead by example.
+Train your team in this new approach to business.
+Host development meetings, provide messaging documents, and lead by example.

-It’s easy to focus on the business aspect of B2B, but in the end, it’s a human who makes the final decision.
+It’s easy to focus on closing deals, but ultimately, a human makes the final decision.